cran/PlanetNICFI/README.md

 ##### **GDAL**

-Due to the fact that *PlanetNICFI* uses the [sf](https://github.com/r-spatial/sf) and [gdalUtils](https://CRAN.R-project.org/package=gdalUtils) R packages internally, **it is required** that the user has already [GDAL](https://gdal.org/) installed and configured.
-The [README.md file of the **'sf'**](https://github.com/r-spatial/sf#installing) package includes instructions on how to install and configure GDAL on all operating systems.
+The usage of the *PlanetNICFI* package requires a geospatial setup as specified in the [sf](https://github.com/r-spatial/sf#installing) or [terra](https://github.com/rspatial/terra#from-source-code) README.md files.

 <br>

 ##### **aria2c**

-The [aria2c](https://aria2.github.io/) software is required for the paralleled download of the data, which has to be installed first in the Operating System:
+Besides the *'sequential_download_paths()'* function the [aria2c](https://aria2.github.io/) software is another option to download the data in parallel.
+It has to be installed first in the Operating System:

 On **Ubuntu** this can be done using: